BrunoFilippini/FreelasCo/README.md

 # Freelas Co

-Created to connect Freelaners and projects
+Created to connect Freelaners and Projects

 ## About the project